Women's Army Corps: Notable WACs

-Colonel Geraldine Pratt May (b.1895 – d.1997 [served 1942-19??).
+Colonel Geraldine Pratt May (1895–1997 [served 1942–19??).
 In March, 1943 May became one of the first female officers assigned to the Army Air Forces, serving as WAC Staff Director to the Air Transport Command.
 In 1948 she was promoted to Colonel (the first woman to hold that rank in the Air Force) and became Director of the WAF in the US Air Force, the first to hold the position.

 Lt.
-Col. Charity Adams was the first commissioned African-American WAC and the second to be promoted to the rank of major.
+Col. Charity Adams was the first African-American WAC officer and the second to be promoted to the rank of major.
 Promoted to major in 1945, she commanded the segregated all-female 6888th Central Postal Battalion in Birmingham, England.
 The 6888th landed with the follow-on troops during D-Day and were stationed in Rouen and then Paris during the invasion of France.
 It was the only African-American WAC unit to serve overseas during World War II.

 Lt.
-Col. Harriet West Waddy (b.1904-d.1999 [served 1942–1952]) was one of only two African-American women in the WAC to be promoted to the rank of major.
+Col. Harriet West Waddy (1904–1999 [served 1942–1952]) was one of only two African-American women in the WAC to be promoted to the rank of major.
 Due to her earlier experience serving with director Mary McLeod Bethune of the Bureau of Negro Affairs, she became Colonel Culp's aide on race relations in the WAC.
 After the war, she was promoted to the rank of lieutenant-colonel in 1948.

 Lt.
 Col. Eleanore C. Sullivan [served 1952–1955] was WAC Center and WAC School commander located at Fort McClellan.

 Lieutenant Colonel Florence K. Murray served at WAC headquarters during World War II.
 She became the first female judge in Rhode Island in 1956.
 In 1977 she was the first woman to be elected as a justice of the Supreme Court of Rhode Island.

 Major Elna Jane Hilliard [served 1942–1946] commanded the 2525th WAC unit at Fort Myer, Virginia.
 She was the first woman to serve on a United States Army general court martial.